Q1. What is XBRL Europe?

 Q11.
 Can members of XBRL Europe participate in XBRL International?

 Q12.
-Why does para 4.3 of the XBRL Europe Bylaws consider Europe as a geographic concept and not simply the 27 member states of the European Union?
+Why does XBRL Europe’s bylaws consider Europe as a geographic concept and not simply the member states of the European Union?

 The main objective of XBRL Europe is to support development and adoption of XBRL within the European Union.
 The concept of “Europe” was broadened as to include nations that are not members of the European Union (eg Switzerland, Norway) so as to foster co-operation and adoption within these states.